Peel and slice an organic kiwi as thinly as possible.

 Homemade fruit leathers are an amazing alternative to store-bought fruit roll ups.
 Your kids will love them, and you can rest assured that they will be made without corn syrup or any other artificial ingredients.
 They’re also a great way for you to use seasonal fruits while they’re fresh.

 This is definitely one to get the kids involved in making.
 Select any single fruit or mixture.
-Our favorites are berry mixtures, but you can check out some here.
+Our favorites are berry mixtures.

 Once your fruit has been washed and peeled (as necessary), add fruit and any other flavorings – such as honey, spices, or vanilla in a blender.
 Blend until smooth.
 Then, spread on a fruit leather tray to about 1/8-inch thick in the middle and up to ¼ inch thick around the edges.
 Dry at 135 degrees F for 6 to 12 hours, depending on the fruit and any additives.
 Your fruit leather may be a little sticky, even when dry.